rmp135/sql-ts/README.md

 }
 ```

+The following options concerns modifying the case values of certain elements.

+Valid case values are "pascal" for PascalCase, "camel" for camelCase, "lower" for lowercase and "upper" for UPPERCASE.
+If the value is empty, missing or invalid, no case conversion will be applied to value.
+Some values will be modified to be TypeScript safe, others are wrapped in quotes.

 ### tableNameCasing

-Determines the casing for table names before being passed into the name generator.
-Valid values are "pascal" for PascalCase, "camel" for camelCase, "lower" for lowercase and "upper" for UPPERCASE.
-If the value is empty, missing or invalid, no case conversion will be applied to the table names.
+Determines the casing for table names

 ```json
 {